deweydbb/Shooter/README.txt

 11/28/17
 BluePrint Changes:
-	Mapped the get health to the widget so it accurately displays the players health bar Changed gun model to free pencil model, might change it later, will have to wait for chanow's opinion C++ Changes:
+	Mapped the get health to the widget so it accurately displays the players health bar Made it so that the health wiget doent jump but is smooth Changed gun model to free pencil model, might change it later, will have to wait for chanow's opinion C++ Changes:
 	Added health property to players